 School

 Training Program

 Anticipated training start date

 Anticipated completion date

 Anticipated wage after

 program completion

-I,\\\\\, agree with the following:
+, agree with the following:

+WIOA tuition assistance is contingent on availability o

+WIOA funding and my satisf • • •

+I agree to seek employmen t upon completion of training and will notify my case

+manager immediately upon obtaining employment.

+I researched at least three tr raining program options on I-TRAIN and completed a

+least one site visit.
+Name sc hools below.

+1.

+2

+2.

+2. 3.

+3. ormation and career planning research when selecting

+3.I completed labor market info ormation and career planning research when selecting

+I completed labor market info training program options.

+I completed labor market info training program options.
+I have reviewed and will ormation and career planning research when selecting comply with the training institution's attendance

+I completed labor market information training program options.
+I have reviewed and will withdrawal, and code of con comply with the training institution's attendance duct policies.

+I completed labor market information training program options.
+I have reviewed and will withdrawal, and code of con comply with the training institution's attendance duct policies. ing course, I have reliable access to a computer an

+financial awards, educational expenses, etc. to my case manager.
+I will strive to maintain, at a minimum, satisfactory progress which includes:

+grants, scholarships, or private job training programs.

-- I understand that continued WIOA tuition assistance is contingent on availability of WIOA funding and my satisfactory progress in school. - I agree to seek employment upon completion of training and will notify my case manager immediately upon obtaining employment. - I researched at least three training program options on I-TRAIN and completed at least one site visit.
-Name schools below. - 1. - 2. - 3. - I completed labor market information and career planning research when selecting training program options. - I have reviewed and will comply with the training institution's attendance, withdrawal, and code of conduct policies. - If I am taking an online training course, I have reliable access to a computer and any necessary equipment to complete the training. - To ensure there is no duplication of tuition payment, I will provide my case manager with application results, including award letters from other funding sources, including, but not limited to: FAFSA, CalWORKS/TANF, CalFRESH/SNAP, GI Bill or other Federal financial aid available to military veterans, TAA, State-funded grants, scholarships, or private job training programs. - I authorize \\\\\\ to release my educational records, including attendance, grades, transcripts and/or progress reports, financial awards, educational expenses, etc. to my case manager. - I will strive to maintain, at a minimum, satisfactory progress which includes:
+To ensure there is no duplication of tuition payment, I will provide my case manager with application results, including award letters from other funding sources, including, but not limited to: FAFSA, CalWORKS/TANF, CalFRESH/SNAP, GI Bill or other Federal financial aid available to military veterans, TAA, State-funded records, including attendance, grades, transcripts and/or progress reports, to release my educational

-CCommunity Services

-- o A grade point average that does not fall below 2.0 for two consecutive terms; or - o A grade point average sufficient to graduate from, or receive certification in my approved area of study; or - o Sufficient credit hours to finish the approved course of study within the timeframe established under the approved training plan. - o In the case of self-paced or ungraded learning programs, satisfactory progress means participating in classes and passing certification examinations within the timeframe established under the approved training plan. - I will submit copies of grades/progress reports to my case manager at agreed upon timeframes but prior to the start of the next training session. - I will maintain ongoing contact with my case manager as documented on my Individual Employment Plan/Individual Service Plan (IEP/ISP) but no less than once per month. - I will resolve issues with the training instructors and training institution directly.
+- A grade point average that does not fall below 2.0 for two consecutive terms; or - o A grade point average sufficient to graduate from, or receive certification in my approved area of study; or - o Sufficient credit hours to finish the approved course of study within the timeframe established under the approved training plan. - o In the case of self-paced or ungraded learning programs, satisfactory progress means participating in classes and passing certification examinations within the timeframe established under the approved training plan. - I will submit copies of grades/progress reports to my case manager at agreed upon timeframes but prior to the start of the next training session. - I will maintain ongoing contact with my case manager as documented on my Individual Employment Plan/Individual Service Plan (IEP/ISP) but no less than once per month. - I will resolve issues with the training instructors and training institution directly.
 If I am unable to resolve them satisfactorily, I will contact my case manager for assistance. - I will notify my case manager immediately if issues or concerns arise that may impact my continued training participation or require a change to my training program/schedule. - I will notify my case manager immediately if I withdraw from the training program. - If I receive a refund check directly from the training institution, I will immediately return the check to my Service Provider/case manager. - I will notify my case manager immediately if my contact information changes.